matrix1001/capslock-plus-plus/README.md

 I only assign 5 `WindowC` by default.
 It supports at most 10 window.
 But I guess you will never use that much.
 ## TabScript
-TabScript helps you to auto complete some long strings with simple words, triggerd by CapsLock + Tab.
+TabScript helps you to auto complete some long strings with simple words, triggerd by `CapsLock + Tab`.

 Take a look at default HyperSetting.ini, you will find this
 ```ini